IHH (Turkish NGO)

-The IHH sometimes acts as an intermediary between the National Intelligence Organisation and the Syrian rebels.
+The IHH through its collaboration with Turkish intelligence, sometimes acts as an intermediary between the National Intelligence Organisation and the Syrian rebels.
+A sister organization, IHH Germany has been banned in Germany.
+The IHH is said to be connected to directly involved in weapons trafficking in Libya, India and to Al Qaeda affiliated organisations such Nusra Front in Syria.
+The IHH has been accused by the chief of French counterterrorism unit of having ties to Islamist organizations such as Al Qaeda.
+IHH was accused in a bipartisan bill by Congress of being a member of the Union of Good, a group known for funneling money to terrorist organizations.
+The IHH has close links to the Turkish government and specifically the ruling Turkish political party AKP under Turkish president Erdogan.
+The New York Times reported that IHH assisted Erdogan in 2010 elections.
+IHH receives funding from the Qatari Eid charity.

 Background

 The Istanbul-based Foundation for Human Rights and Freedoms and Humanitarian Relief (İHH) is an Islamic charity group that was formed to provide aid to Bosnian Muslims in the mid-1990s.
-It has been involved in aid missions in Pakistan, Ethiopia, Lebanon, Indonesia, Iraq, Palestine, Sudan, Somalia, Ghana, Mongolia, China, Brazil, Argentina and other places.
+It has been involved in aid missions in Pakistan, Ethiopia, Lebanon, Indonesia, Iraq, Israel, Sudan, Somalia, Ghana, Mongolia, China, Brazil, Argentina and other places.

 The organization is active in Turkey, the Middle East, Europe, Africa, South America, Central Asia, South Asia, and the Caucasus. İHH has held Special Consultative status as an NGO (non-governmental organization) in the United Nations Economic and Social Council since 2004. İHH is the organizer of Africa Cataract Project which aims to fight against blindness in Africa.